 As soon as we walked into the island, we were ‘welcomed’ by the honking of motorbikes and the ringing of bicycle bells.
 The bikes are the only mode of transportation on this island as the streets are very narrow.
 Tourists have to rent bicycles or electric motorbikes to go round the island.
 Walking would be quite exhausting because of the heat, unless you are there before 9am and cover the whole island by 12pm.
 We rented the bikes to go around.

 It was a good exercise for all of us.
 A very fun day cycling around and stopping to take photos.
 That was until the heat becomes unbearable at around 1pm.
-We have to learn to balance ourselves while cycling on the narrow roads and make way for incoming vehicles.
+We have to learn to balance ourselves while cycling on the narrow roads and make way for oncoming vehicles.

 One of the many temples in Pulau Ketam.
 I believe the residents are Taoist judging from the many temples here.